-A workstation that runs in a quiet and cool manner and uses less power is a great boon to workers and the companies they work for.
-In our tests, both when idle and when under load, the Lenovo ThinkStation C30 ran more quietly and at lower surface temperatures than the Dell Precision T5600 workstation and used less power.
-These findings make the Lenovo ThinkStation C30 an excellent choice for those who want to provide a reliable, comfortable work environment while using less power.
+A workstation that runs quietly and cooly and uses less power is a great boon to workers and the companies they work for.
+In our tests, both when idle and when under load, the Lenovo ThinkStation D30 generally ran at lower surface temperatures than the Dell Precision T7600 and ran more quietly.
+The Lenovo ThinkStation D30 also used less power when idle.
+These findings show that the Lenovo ThinkStation D30 could meet the needs of those who want to provide a reliable, comfortable work environment while using less power.